 The references to "United Microelectronics", "we", "us", "our", "our company" and "the Company" in this annual report refer to United Microelectronics Corporation and its consolidated subsidiaries, unless the context suggests otherwise.
 The references to "Taiwan" and "R.O.C." refer to Taiwan, Republic of China.
+The references to "PRC" refer to People's Republic of China.
 The references to "shares" and "common shares" refer to our common shares, par value NT\$10 per share, and "ADSs" refers to our American depositary shares, each representing five common shares.
 The ADSs are issued under the Deposit Agreement, dated as of October 21, 2009, as amended, supplemented or modified from time to time, among United Microelectronics, JPMorgan Chase Bank, N.A. and the holders and beneficial owners from time to time of American Depositary Receipts issued thereunder.
-"R.O.C.
-GAAP" means the generally accepted accounting principles in the Republic of China, "U.S. GAAP" means the generally accepted accounting principles in the United States, "IFRSs" means International Financial Reporting Standards as issued by the International Accounting Standards Board, or IASB.
+The references to "TIFRSs" refers to the Taiwan International Reporting Standards as issued by the Financial Supervisory Commission in the Republic of China, "IFRSs" refers to International Financial Reporting Standards as issued by the International Accounting Standards Board, or IASB, "R.O.C.
+GAAP" refers to the generally accepted accounting principles in the Republic of China, and "U.S. GAAP" refers to the generally accepted accounting principles in any table between totals and sums of the amounts listed are due to rounding.
 Any discrepancies in any table between totals and sums of the amounts listed are due to rounding.